kamkoziel/StepToBum/README.md

 (venv) (...)> pip install (pathTo_StepToBum)\requirements.txt
 ```
 #### PyAudio install
-If you have problem with PyAudio package install you should check: [PyAudio install problem].
+If you have problem with PyAudio package install you should check: [PyAudio install problem](https://stackoverflow.com/questions/52283840/i-cant-install-pyaudio-on-my-python-how-to-do-it).

 ## Running app
 To run app you should run you command prompt from StepToBum directory and then type: